 Also, bringing up countless other positive reviews you and your practice have received are a great way to refocus the message.

-If you’re a doctor or medical professional and have been the victim of libelous reviews and false attacks, we recommend checking out our comprehensive blog post addressing how to handle online defamation.
+If you’re a doctor or medical professional and have been the victim of libelous reviews and false attacks, we recommend checking out our comprehensive blog post, “How to Respond to Negative & Fake Patient Reviews of Doctors“.
 Finally, should you find yourself of unsure about responding to such reviews, we recommend consulting an experienced Internet defamation lawyer to explore your legal and removal options.

 Online Defamation Removal Tip: Unsure of how to proceed with the online defamation process?
 Here’s a quick checklist.
 (1) Identify the statement in question and narrow its scope, (2) Find all relevant websites and publications where it was published, (3) Jot down the exact search terms that were used to find it, (4) Screenshot the offensive material and have a trusted friend or family member assist with the process, (5) Contact an experienced online defamation attorney.